emrekutlug/getting-started-with-pyspark/README.md

 <img src="https://github.com/emrekutlug/Getting-started-with-PySpark/blob/master/screenshots/Screen%20Shot%202019-12-24%20at%2011.07.35.png" alt="drawing" width="800" height="200"/>

-### Using SQL queries with DataFrames by using Spark SQL module
+### Use SQL queries with DataFrames by using Spark SQL module

 We can also use SQL queries to achieve the same things with DataFrames.
 Firstly, we should create temporary table by using createOrReplaceTempView method.
 We should give the name of temporary table as an argument to the method.
 Then, we can give any query we want to execute to SparkSession's sql method as an argument.
 Look at the following example.